corese-stack/corese-benchmark/ma/dashboard/README.md

 Results reported below are from previous run, using 2 specific datasets, run on the 2025.04.11

 #### DBPedia dataset
+The below graph is generated using 4CPU and 32GB RAM on SLICES jupyter hub.
 ![img](loading_time_memory_comparison_dbpedia20250411.png)

 ### Variant comparing Latest and previous version of Corese